Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-58071 is a vulnerability affecting F5's BIG-IP system where undisclosed traffic can cause the Traffic Management Microkernel (TMM) to terminate when IPsec is configured.
-The vulnerability was disclosed on October 15, 2025, and affects BIG-IP systems (F5 NVD).
+CVE-2025-58071 is a vulnerability affecting F5's BIG-IP systems when IPsec is configured, where undisclosed traffic can cause the Traffic Management Microkernel (TMM) to terminate.
+The vulnerability was disclosed on October 15, 2025, affecting multiple BIG-IP product versions including BIG-IP (all modules), BIG-IP Next CNF, and BIG-IP Next for Kubernetes (NVD).

-When exploited, this vulnerability can cause the Traffic Management Microkernel (TMM) to terminate, potentially leading to service disruption on affected BIG-IP systems where IPsec is configured (F5 NVD).
+When exploited, this vulnerability can cause the Traffic Management Microkernel (TMM) to terminate on affected BIG-IP systems where IPsec is configured, potentially leading to service disruption (NVD).

-F5 has released patches as part of their October 2025 Quarterly Security Notification.
-Organizations are strongly advised to update their BIG-IP software as soon as possible.
-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has also released emergency directive (ED) 26-01 recommending immediate patching of affected systems (Tenable Blog).
+F5 has released patches for affected systems and strongly urges customers to update their BIG-IP software as soon as possible.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has issued emergency directive (ED) 26-01 requiring federal agencies to inventory F5 deployments and apply patches by specific deadlines (Lansweeper).

 Source: This report was generated using AI